-The project was directed by Michael Pinchbeck, who supported and guided the work to create an exciting new piece of theatre inspired by the book.
-Together we explored general practice in the NHS today and spent time in doctor's surgeries talking to patients and staff and observing and documenting their behaviour.
+The project was directed by theatre maker Michael Pinchbeck, who supported and guided the process to examine the parallels between John Berger’s masterpiece and the NHS today and create an exciting new piece of theatre inspired by the book.
+Together we explored current general practice in the NHS and spent time in doctor's surgeries talking to patients and staff and observing and documenting their behaviour.

 «A photograph of unwashed cups in a kitchen sink tells us more about the NHS than anything we could write.»

 «Some of the most satisfying doctor-patient relationships that I have had have been relationships where a patient comes to see you and, through whatever therapeutic process that takes place in that conversation, actually does feel better afterwards, because you have been able to reassure them.
 Conversation is hugely important.»

 «If the patient trusts you, thinks that you’ve got their best interest at heart and thinks that what you are doing is good, that’s going to have a much more positive outcome than when that’s not the case.
 And sometimes you can’t really put a finger on why it should be the case that having had this ten minute chat the patient feels much better, but often they do, and often I feel better as well – it works both ways.»